Technical SEO, Schema & the Knowledge Graph: Making Your Healthcare Site Machine-Readable for AI

 AI-driven systems like Google AI Overviews, ChatGPT, Claude, Gemini and Perplexity don’t interpret websites holistically the way humans do.
 They assemble answers from fragments—pages, passages, entities and relationships.
 That means your technical foundation increasingly determines whether your content is summarized, cited or excluded.

 This article is the third playbook in a seven‑part series on How to Show Up in AI Overviews, ChatGPT, Claude, Gemini and Perplexity for healthcare brands.
-It introduces the AI Visibility Stack—six core areas of AI‑era SEO—then links to six deep‑dive playbooks.
+The overview introduces the AI Visibility Stack™—six core areas of AI‑era SEO—then links to six deep‑dive playbooks.
 Together, they’re designed so your marketing, digital and clinical leaders can work from the same framework rather than chase disconnected SEO tips.
 (You can start with the first playbook here: Brand in an AI‑First Search World: Why Known Healthcare Brands Win More AI Recommendations.)

 1. Why Technical SEO Matters More in the AI Era

 AI answer engines still rely on crawlers, indexes and ranking systems—but they use them differently than traditional search.
+AI agents often look for natural language—specific question-header formats (e.g., “What are the symptoms of [condition]?” to pull into a summary.

 Instead of ranking a single page, AI systems typically: